 After hours of hitting the slopes and working your body hard, there's officially NOTHING better than unwinding with some après ski fun.
 We've found the best places to party and relax right now...

-Apres is a tradition almost as old of the sport of skiing itself, and just as much of an endurance test.
-Hard core après-ers start at around 3pm and party on to the wee hours, but let’s be honest – that’s probably a bit stupid.
-After all, you go on a ski (or snowboard) holiday to ski, not to do one run down a baby bluey at midday then head back to bed to nurse that monster hangover.
+Après ski is a tradition almost as old of the sport of skiing itself, and just as much of an endurance test.
+Hard core après-ers start at around 3pm and party on to the wee hours.
+But let’s be honest – it’s not fun skiing with a monster hangover! .

 Our advice for making the most of those fun après hours?
-Start at around 4pm with a fun bar on the slopes (probably one we’re about to list below), have all the gluhwein guzzling/stein raising/table top dancing/lederhosen wearing fun you can, but try to be in bed for 11 – 12pm at the absolute max.
-Maybe we’re lame, but we want to be up early for that fresh pow pow.
+Start at around 4pm with a fun bar on the slopes (probably one we’re about to list below), have all the mulled wine/stein raising fun you can, then head to bed for 11 – 12pm.
+Maybe we’re lame, but who wouldn’t want to be up early for all that fresh pow pow?!